danielkong/parsekit/trunk/res/minimath.md

 ParseKit is a parser generator implemented in Objective-C, which converts grammars into parsers intended for use in Cocoa applications running on iOS or Mac OS X.

-With ParseKit, you can define your language with a high-level, easy-to-use, BNF-style grammar, and ParseKit will generate source code for a parser for your language.
+With ParseKit, you can define your language with a high-level, easy-to-use, BNF-style grammar, and ParseKit will generate Objective-C source code for a parser for your language.

+Specifically, parsers produced by ParseKit are:

+* **Recursive descent**
+* **Deterministic**
+* **[Packrat](http://bford.info/packrat/ "Packrat Parsing and
+	Parsing Expression Grammars")** (or *memoizing*),
+* **Infinite-lookahead**

-Specifically, parsers produced by ParseKit are **recursive descent**, **deterministic**, **packrat**, **LL(k)** (this is, *infinite-lookahead*) parsers written in Objective-C. That's a mouthful, but what it means in practice is that ParseKit offers you a great deal of flexibility and expressive power when designing your grammars, but also produces parsers which exhibit good (linear) performance characteristics at runtime.
+That's a mouthful, but what it means in practice is that ParseKit offers you a great deal of flexibility and expressive power when designing your grammars, but also produces parsers which exhibit good (linear) performance characteristics at runtime.
 Also, the Objective-C code produced by ParseKit is clean, readable, and easy to debug or tweak by hand.

 The design of ParseKit has been heavily influenced by [ANTLR](http://antlr.org) and a [book by Stephen J Metsker](http://www.amazon.com/Building-Parsers-Java-Steven-Metsker/dp/0201719622).